source-separation/tutorial/_sources/basics/representations.md

 this space is sometimes called _Single Channel Source Separation_.
 ```

-An important aspect of the waveform is the {term}`sample rate`, which describes how
+An important aspect of the waveform is the sample rate, which describes how
-many measurements, or {term}`sample`s, happen per second and is measured in Hertz, or
+many measurements, or samples, happen per second and is measured in Hertz, or
 Hz[^fn2].
 For a signal with sample rate $sr$, the maximum frequency that can be
 reliably represented is $f_N=\frac{sr}{2}$, which is called the
 [Nyquist frequency](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem).